amitkayal/Deep-Neural-Network-Ensembles-for-Extreme-Classification/README.md

 classification layers into our network, which could decrease the chance of misclassification at the early stage and improve the accuracy of prediction.

+# Contributions

+Part of the work is inspired by @Heng CherKeng on Kaggle.

 # References
 [1] O. Chapelle, B. Scholkopf, and A. Zien.
 Semi-supervised learning (chapelle, o. et al., eds.; 2006)[book reviews].
 IEEE Transactions on Neural Networks, 20(3):542–542, 2009.